β€œPuppies are born with the genes for love, but it still takes a village to raise a loving dog.”

 PHASE 1: Teach Puppy to expect amazing rewards from you when she is off leash with other puppies

-b) Every Collar Grab should be followed by super-high value rewards
+• Every Collar Grab should be followed by super-high value rewards

-c) Call Puppy when it looks as though he is less engaged in play, taking a short break, or switching activities
+• Call Puppy when it looks as though he is less engaged in play, taking a short break, or switching activities

 If Puppy does not come when called, immediately go and get Puppy by gently moving him away from the other puppies by his collar.
 As soon as he is alone and his attention is on you, take a step away and call again.
 Reward generously when Puppy comes!

 If Puppy does not come when called twice in a row, it is likely that the level of challenge you are asking him to overcome is too high.
 Make it easier for the next few times.
-Practice and reward more recalls during the week, and try again next week!
+Practice and reward more recalls during this week, and try again next week!

 PHASE 3: Practice some real-life recall skills

-d) Practice calling Puppy from on-leash greetings, with super-high value rewards for coming away
+• Practice calling Puppy from on-leash greetings, with super-high value rewards for coming away

 • Playing tug around other puppies